Niall Logue: Permanent move to Memphis 901

 On 7 January 2022, Logue signed on a permanent deal with Memphis 901.

 Hartford Athletic

 It was announced on 16 December 2022 that Logue would join USL Championship side Hartford Athletic for the 2023 season.

 Oakland Roots SC

 On 10 January 2024, Oakland Roots announced that Logue signed with them for their upcoming 2024 season.

+Following the 2024 season, Oakland declined Logue's contract option.